-While it is a cheaper option, it could also be more expensive if you don’t know about the hidden costs involved.
+While it can be cheaper option to apply for a construction loan and build a house, it could also be more expensive if you don’t know about the hidden costs involved.

 To eliminate budget surprises, here are the common hidden costs of building your own home: